Kitware/QuickView/docs/setup/for_end_users.md

    drag the QuickView icon into the Applications folder.

-!!! tip "Tip: no need to worry about dependencies"
+!!! tip "Tip: No Worries about Dependencies"

     The pre-built binaries include the dependencies required to start the app locally.
 Any additional dependencies for data processing